In this article

 - Operator: Missing

-We are telling WordFly to include everyone in our list who does not have a customer number.
+This segment includes subscribers who do not have a customer number.
 This effectively filters out all subscribers who do have customer numbers so that only prospects are left on the list.

 11. Select Add to segment.

-After applying the segment to your list you will return to the List Summary screen where you first selected Other things you can do.
+After applying the segment to your list you will return to the List Summary screen where you first clicked on More List Actions.
 You will see your segment applied and the list total will dynamically update to sift out all your subscribers with the data field CrmSubscriberId.
 When you send your Email Campaign it will only send to prospects on the list.

-Learn more about other segments and managing segments in these support posts:
+Learn more about other segments and managing segments: